-Because the Board of Regents meets at scheduled intervals, the July 20-21, 2015 meeting is the earliest the proposed amendment could be presented for adoption, after publication of a Notice of Proposed Rule Making in the State Register and expiration of the 45-day public comment period required under the State Administrative Procedure Act.
-Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed amendment, if adopted at the July meeting, would be August 5, 2015, the date a Notice of Adoption would be published in the State Register.
-However, emergency adoption of the proposed amendment is necessary now for the preservation of the general welfare to immediately conform the Commissioner's Regulations to timely implement New York State's approved ESEA Flexibility Waiver, so that school districts may timely meet school/school district accountability requirements for the 2014-2015 school year and beyond, consistent with the approved ESEA Flexibility Waiver and pursuant to statutory requirements.
+The proposed amendment was adopted as an emergency action at the April 13-14, 2015 Regents meeting, effective April 14, 2015.
+A Notice of Emergency Adoption and Proposed Rule Making was published in the State Register on April 29, 2015.
+Because the Board of Regents meets at scheduled intervals, the earliest the proposed amendment could be presented for regular (non-emergency) adoption, after publication in the State Register and expiration of the 45-day public comment period provided for in State Administrative Procedure Act (SAPA) section 202(1) and (5), is the July 20-21, 2015 Regents meeting.
+Furthermore, pursuant to SAPA section 203(1), the earliest effective date of the proposed amendment, if adopted at the March meeting, would be August 5, 2015, the date a Notice of Adoption would be published in the State Register.
+However, the April emergency rule will expire on July 12, 2015, 90 days from its filing with the Department of State on April 14, 2015.
+A lapse in the rule's effective date could disrupt implementation of school and school district accountability pursuant to New York State's approved ESEA Flexibility Waiver renewal and the Regents Reform Agenda and New York State's updated accountability system.